oskarnurm/GridGriffin/README.md

 2. When prompted, select the `.csv` file you want to clean.
 3. The app will automatically process and clean your data.
 4. The cleaned `.csv` file (with the `_cleaned` suffix in the name) will be saved to the same folder as the app.

+## License

+This project is not open source.

+All rights reserved.
+You may not use, distribute, or modify this software without explicit written permission.
+See the [LICENSE](./LICENSE) file for more details.